 Remove the chilli from the oven and give a good stir.
 Season to taste.
 Stand for 10 minutes and serve.

 Perfect with boiled *rice and a handful of *tortilla chips on the side.
 Loving Lidl ‘just free’ gf chorizo tortilla chips right now!

-As well as chilli being naturally gluten free it’s such a great meal to tuck into when there is a large gathering – I haven’t come across many people that don’t like it!
-Serve with Jacket potatoes (cook on a tray, on the top shelf, if using a ‘shared’ oven, to prevent cross contamination) a bowl of grated mature cheddar, a crunchy green salad with chopped spring onions and a large dish of *tortilla chips!!
-Ideal for Halloween or a Bonfire night party?
-Or maybe even think about this for your Boxing Day gathering?
-Cook it a few weeks in advance before everything gets a bit crazy and freeze in large dishes that can be popped, once thawed, into the oven to reheat.
+As well as chilli being naturally gluten free, it’s a great, easy meal to prepare and tuck into when you have a larger gathering – and I haven’t come across many people that don’t like it!
+Serve up with jacket potatoes (cook on a tray, on the top shelf, if using a ‘shared’ oven, to prevent cross contamination) a bowl of grated mature cheddar, a crunchy green salad with chopped spring onions and have a large dish of *tortilla chips for people to grab and jobs a good un!
+It’s the ideal dish of warming yumminess to tuck into on a chilly Halloween or Bonfire night.
+Perfect too for Boxing Day get-togethers – cook it a few weeks in advance before everything gets a bit crazy and freeze in large dishes that can be popped, once thawed, into the oven to reheat.
 Defrost overnight in the fridge the day before you need it.

 If you choose you can make this into a veg chilli, just switch the meat for lots of different veggies of your choice.
 Things like chopped butternut squash, sweet potatoes courgettes etc would work really well.

 Do let me know if you have a great chilli recipe to share!

 *Check this product out to ensure no gluten containing ingredients or ‘may contain’ or ‘not suitable’ warnings on the pack.
 If in doubt leave it out!